SHARE THIS ARTICLE

-The two sides of the leadership coin – (1) we should stand ready to accept responsibility for the failures and (2) we should share responsibility and spread praise for the successes.
-So when something goes wrong under your watch, you will need to own the mistake.
-Sure, find out all the details and deal with individuals accordingly but, ultimately, you as the leader will need to apologize and acknowledge your mistake somewhere in it – even if it was to hire the wrong person for the task.
+The two sides of the leadership coin – (1) we should stand ready to accept responsibility for the failures, and (2) we should share responsibility and spread praise for the successes.
+When something goes wrong under your watch, you will need to own the mistake.
+Sure, find out all the details and deal with individuals accordingly but, ultimately, you as the leader will need to apologize and acknowledge your mistake somewhere in it – even if it was to hire the wrong person for the task in the first place.

 I have time for…

 This little phrase packs a whole bunch of “you matter to me” in it.
 When you tell your team that you have time for something that they indicated they wanted to do, discuss or work on, you are getting huge leadership points.
 You fill in the back side of this starter phrase with anything that matters to the team, and the big take away they will leave with is “I matter – we matter.”